 To protect the system from new external routines that have not passed your quality metrics, the default execution mode for all external routines is EXECUTE PROTECTED.
-If the default specification for CREATE/REPLACE FUNCTION were EXECUTE NOT PROTECTED, then an error in the created function could crash the system.
+If the default specification for CREATE METHOD and REPLACE METHOD were EXECUTE NOT PROTECTED, then an error in the created function could crash the system.

 Protected mode is a database state that traps on memory address violations, corrupted data structures, and illegal computations, such as divide-by-zero, to ensure they do not crash the system.
 Protected mode does not detect or protect against CPU and memory loops or operating system I/Os such as opening external files to read from or write to them.

-This execution mode isolates all of the data the external routine might access as a separate process, or “platform” in its own local work space (see Teradata Vantage™ SQL External Routine Programming , B035-1147 for details).
+This execution mode isolates all of the data the external routine might access as a separate process, or “server” in its own local work space (see Teradata Vantage™ - SQL External Routine Programming, B035-1147 for details).
 If any memory violation or other system error occurs, then the error is localized to the routine and the transaction executing it, not the entire database (see Protected and Unprotected Execution Modes for more information).

-Because this isolation also makes the C or C++ routine run slower, you should change its protection mode to unprotected once it has passed all your quality metrics for being put into production use.
-You change the execution mode for the routine with a simple ALTER FUNCTION request and specifying the EXECUTE NOT PROTECTED option.
+Because this isolation also makes the routine run slower, you should change its protection mode to unprotected once it has passed all your quality metrics for being put into production use.
+You change the execution mode for the routine with a simple ALTER METHOD request and specifying the EXECUTE NOT PROTECTED option.

-Do not make this change for any UDF that makes OS system calls.
-Any such UDF should always be run in protected mode.
+Do not make this change for any method that makes OS system calls.
+Any such method should always be run in protected or secure mode.
 You do not need to recompile or relink the external routine after changing its protection mode.

-The following table summarizes how the UDF protection mode options should be used:
+The following table summarizes how the method protection mode options should be used:

 |IF …||THEN specify …|